GustavBrock/VBA.Round/README.md

 This can be particular useful in Excel.
 See the included demo (function *RoundDistribution*) for how to fill one range with rounded values from another range.

+Also a field of a recordset can be rounded to match either the original total or a new total.
+See sub *RoundRecordSum* in module *RoundingMethodsDemo*.

 ## Rounding by a power of two

 ![Rounding by a power of two](https://raw.githubusercontent.com/GustavBrock/VBA.Round/master/images/EE%20Power%202.png)